 Suffice to say, I love iAVs.

-But I did have a couple of questions.
+But I did have some questions.

 Question 1…”After six years of strident advocacy for the iAVs method I never actually built one.
 Why?”